 R. Pieterse (1942), Chairman

-Member of the Foundation’s Executive Committee since 2009 and Chairman since 2012.
-A Dutch national.
-Former Chairman of the Executive Board of Wolters Kluwer.
-Mr Pieterse is member of the Supervisory Board and Chairman of the Audit Committee of Corbion, member of the Supervisory Board of eVision and Chairman of the Board of Stichting Preferente Aandelen USG People.
+Mr Pieterse has served on the Foundation’s Executive Committee since 2009 and was appointed Chairman in 2012.
+He is a Dutch national.
+A former Chairman of the Executive Board of Wolters Kluwer, Mr Pieterse is a member of the Supervisory Board of eVision and is Chairman of the Board of Stichting Preferente Aandelen USG People.

 In 2003, Mr Pieterse was a member of the committee that drew up the first Dutch Corporate Governance Code.

-Member of the Foundation’s Executive Committee since 2012.
-A Dutch national.
-Former civil-law notary, well-versed in business law.
-Mr Buijn is member of the Executive Board of the ARCADIS Preferred Shares Foundation.
-He is involved at various large family companies as chair or director of foundation trust offices and Chairman of the Board of the Instituut Gak foundation.
+Mr Buijn has been a member of the Foundation’s Executive Committee since 2012.
+He is a Dutch national.
+As a qualified civil-law notary Mr Buijn is well-versed in commercial law.
+Mr Buijn is a member of the Executive Board of the Stichting Preferente Aandelen Arcadis N.V.
+He is involved in various large family companies as Chairman or director of foundation trust offices and is also Chairman of the Board of the Stichting Instituut Gak.